Formguru/docs/source/index.html.md

 reason | The reason that the analysis failed.
 Only present when status is `Failed` uri | The location from which the raw video can be downloaded. overlays | Contains information about the overlays (e.g. wireframes) Guru has built for this video.
 The object will map the type of overlay to an object that has a `status` field.
-If the overlay has been built then it will also contain a `uri` field that is a link to download the overlayed video. analysis | Only present if specified in `include`.
+If the overlay has been built then it will also contain a `uri` field that is a link to download the overlayed video. fps | The frame rate (in frames per second) of the uploaded video analysis | Only present if specified in `include`.
 See the [Get Analysis](#get-analysis) endpoint for the structure of this object. j2p | Only present if specified in `include`.
 See the [Get Joint Data](#get-joint-data) endpoint for the structure of this object. objects | Only present if specified in `include`.
 Contains an array of each object detected in the video.
 Each object will contain an array of `boundingBoxes`, showing the location of that object at particular frames in the video.